vegardit/haxe-strings/README.md

 ## <a name="stringbuilder-class"></a>The `StringBuilder` class

 The [hx.strings.StringBuilder](https://github.com/vegardit/haxe-strings/blob/master/src/hx/strings/StringBuilder.hx) class is an alternative to the built-in [StringBuf](http://api.haxe.org/StringBuf.html).
-It provides an fluent API, cross-platform UTF-8 support and the ability to prepend Strings.
+It provides an fluent API, cross-platform UTF-8 support and the ability to insert Strings at arbitrary positions.

 ```haxe
 import hx.strings.StringBuilder;